-September 2017 Newsletter
+November 2017 Newsletter

 New Fellows' Blog Post:

 This blog presents the research of current and graduated Doris Duke Fellows.
-The content of the blog postings represents the individual opinions of the authors and in no way represents the opinions or positions of the Doris Duke Fellowship for the Promotion of Child Well-Being, the Doris Duke Charitable Foundation, or Chapin Hall at the University of Chicago.
+The content of the blog postings represents the individual opinions of the authors and in no way represents the opinions or positions of the Doris Duke Fellowships for the Promotion of Child Well-Being, the Doris Duke Charitable Foundation, or Chapin Hall at the University of Chicago.